copleykj/socialize-messaging/API.md

 }
 ```

 **findExistingConversationWithUsers(users, callback)** - Find and return the \_id of an existing conversation between a set of users.
-This makes a server call so a callback that takes the standard (error, result) params is required
+This makes a server call and can take a standard signature callback to handle the result.
+If a callback is not passed then a promise will be returned which can be handled with async/await.

 ```javascript
 let participants = [user1._id, user2._id];